tudurom/bsc-thesis/main.typ

 the resulting binary will still contain the attack, even though no trace of it is present in the source code.

-This kind of attack was previously mentioned in an evaluation of the security of Multics #cite(<airforce>)—the predecessor of #unix—performed by the United States Air Force in 1974, 10 years prior to Thompson's lecture,
+The aforementioned attack was previously mentioned in an evaluation of the security of Multics #cite(<airforce>)—the predecessor of #unix—performed by the United States Air Force in 1974, 10 years prior to Thompson's lecture,
 #footnote[This report can be the “Unknown Air Force Document” referenced by Thompson.] in which the authors describe the possibility of developing a backdoor.
 #footnote[The authors use the term “trap door”.]
 In a follow-up article written by the same authors #cite(<airforce_followup>, supplement: [p.~130]),